HackYourFuture/study/the-internet/browser.md

 A website, ultimately is a set of instructions describing how a series of webpages should look.
 It's up to the browser to render it by reading the code from your HTML/CSS and JavaScript files.
 There are, however, differences in the code interpretation of the different browsers, thus making the output look differently.

 That's why you should check the way your website looks on different browsers during the development of your website.
-This is called making it **cross browser compatible**>
+This is called making it **cross browser compatible**.

 You can use the following online tool in order see how your pages look on multiple browsers: